Echtzeitsysteme/iflye/README.md

 * Install eMoflon::IBeX as described [here](https://github.com/eMoflon/emoflon-ibex#how-to-develop).
 * Install [Gurobi](https://www.gurobi.com/) in version `8.1.1` and activate a license for your computer.
 * Launch a runtime workspace (while using a runtime Eclipse) as stated in the eMoflon::IBeX installation steps.
-    * Additionally, the runtime workspace needs some environment variables to access the Gurobi solver (Do not forget to adapt them to your individual setup):
+    * Additionally, the runtime workspace needs some environment variables to access the Gurobi solver.
+Do not forget to adapt them to your individual setup:
 ```
 GRB_LICENSE_FILE=/home/maxkratz/gruobi.lic
 GUROBI_HOME=/opt/gurobi811/linux64/